Employment Expenses T2200

 Where you earn income from employment and are required by the terms of your employment to incur certain expenses, you might be able to claim a deduction in respect of these expenses on your tax return.
 Such expenses might include sales expenses for commission employees, travel expenses, motor vehicle expenses, professional or union dues, office rent (including home office expenses), assistant’s salary, and consumable supplies.
 In general, with the exception of depreciation (capital cost allowance) in respect of an automobile or aircraft, employees are not permitted to claim any deductions in respect of capital expenditures.

-Your employer must certify the conditions of your employment on Form T2200 Declaration of Conditions of Employment to verify your eligibility to claim employment expenses.
+T2200 Declaration of Conditions of Employment to verify your eligibility to claim employment expenses.
 The Canada Revenue Agency does not require you to file the form with your tax return; however you must retain it in case they wish to see it.
+You must use form T777 to report expenses on your tax return.

+In addition to the restriction on capital expenditures, there are other specific restrictions and limits on the expenses you may deduct.
 Computers, cell phones, and other equipment – You can deduct the part of the airtime expenses for a cell phone that reasonably relates to earning your employment income.
-However, you cannot deduct amounts you paid to connect or license the cell phone or the cost of fees for Internet service.
+However, you cannot deduct amounts you paid to connect or license the cell phone or the cost of fees for

+Internet service.
 If you buy or lease a cell phone, fax machine, computer, or other such equipment, you cannot deduct the cost.
 Also, you cannot deduct capital cost allowance or interest you paid on money borrowed to buy this equipment.

 Work-space-in-the-home expenses